 □ b.
 If the defendant elected that the jury assess punishment, explain how to arrive at punishment.
 "A form for your verdict is attached; your verdict must be in writing and signed by your presiding juror.
 In deliberating on the punishment in this case, you must not refer to or discuss any matter not in evidence before you.
 You must not arrive at the punishment to be assessed by any lot or chance, or by putting down any figures or doing any dividing."
 "Your verdict must be unanimous.
-"You are the exclusive judges of the facts proved, of the credibility of the witnesses and of the weight to be given to their testimony, but you are bound to receive the law from the court which is herein given you, and be governed thereby."
-1 3.
-Verdict Form: CAUSE NUMBER THE STATE OF TEXAS □ a.
-Prepare the verdict form on a separate page and include it with the charge. § IN THE MUNICIPAL COURT OF § (City) § (County), TEXAS VERDICT (Choose one of the following) We, the Jury, find the defendant not guilty.
+"You are the exclusive judges of the facts proved, of the credibility of the witnesses and of the weight to be given to their testimony, but you are bound to receive the law from the court which is herein given you, and be governed thereby." □ 13.
+Verdict t Form: CAUSE NUMBER THE STATE OF TEXAS □ a.
+Prepare the verdict form on a separate page and include it with the charge § IN THE MUNICIPAL COURT OF § (City) § (County), TEXAS VERDICT (Choose one of the following) and include it with the charge.
+We, the Jury, find the defendant not guilty.
 Presiding Juror

 □ b.
 If defendant elected to have the jury assess punishment, include a punishment section on verdict form.

-We, the Jury, find the defendant guilty, and assess a fine of \$ Presiding Juro 1 4.
-Objecti ions to the main charge: □ a.
-Allow each party to make objections to the charge.
-1 5.
-Make a any needed changes to the charge: □ a.
-Do not indicate in the charge which party requested the instruction.
-1 6.
-Read th ne charge to the jury.
+□ 14.
+Objections to the main charge:

+- □ a.
+Allow each party to make objections to the charge. - \square 15.
+Make any needed changes to the charge: - □ a.
+Do not indicate in the charge which party requested the instruction. - \square 16.
+Read the charge to the jury.